NY Times Hires And Supports Anti-White, Anti-Cop, Anti-Men Editor

 This woman and the NY Times give whole new meaning to the word ‘hypocrite’.
 The Times, the Verge, Vox, journalists in general are all defending her for things they criticize the extreme right for doing.

 Jeong claims she’s joking or counter-trolling.
-If that is so and it’s no gig deal, why did Democrats demand Rosanne’s career be destroyed?
+If that is so and it’s no big deal, why did Democrats demand Rosanne’s career be destroyed?
 She was joking and had no clue Valerie Jarrett was black.

 THE JEONG TWEETS